NYC Valentines (Broadway Binge 2025 Part 1)

 • Dianne Reeves: With Love.
 This legendary jazz singer’s annual Valentine’s Day concert was outstanding.
 I loved the eclectic selection of songs, the expert jazz musicians, and the way Reeves engaged with the audience.

 • New York City Ballet.
-Amy joined us for a performance featuring two notable pieces by George Balanchine.
-John Lithgow starred in Christopher Wheeldon’s clever and whimsical production of Carnival of the Animals.
+Amy joined us for a performance featuring two notable pieces by George Balanchine, plus Christopher Wheeldon’s clever and whimsical production of Carnival of the Animals, starring the wonderful John Lithgow.

 We made a return visit to the Museum of Modern Art to see a new exhibit, Pirouette: Turning Points in Design.
 It showcased objects that were surprising and unconventional at first, but had a big impact on everyday life.
 There were consumer products like the Sony Walkman, the Macintosh computer, Post-It Notes, and Spanx.
 There were symbols like emojis, desktop icons, and signage for public spaces.
 And there were ingeniously simple life-saving devices, like a wristband for diagnosing acute malnutrition in children, and a wind-powered sphere for detonating land mines.
 The exhibit was a testament to the power of design to change the world.

 A special bonus for this trip was the chance for me to spend time with two of my Zoom Buddies, Jennifer (who lives in Manhattan) and Linda (visiting from Pennsylvania).
-They gave me the best birthday gift - tea at the Blue Box Cafe, Chef Daniel Boulud’s restaurant at Tiffany’s!
+This was special because Linda missed our Zoom Buddies weekend in NYC last November.
+Jennifer and Linda gave me the best birthday gift: tea at the Blue Box Cafe, Chef Daniel Boulud’s restaurant at Tiffany’s!
 Wow!
-We also had a lovely evening together.
+Later, the three of us spent a lovely evening together.
 It was like being back in college again - good friends, endless conversations, and hugs and laughter.
-I’m grateful for my “gal-entines.”

 Next